 - What’s working has already shown itself to work!
 Something about it is going right.
 So it gives us something productive to build on, and offers insights about how we succeed.

 - Building on what’s working is far more enjoyable than knocking our heads against what isn’t, so we’re far more likely to stick with the changes we make that capitalize on the things that are going well.

 - When we add to the total volume of things that are going well, they begin to crowd out the things that are going poorly, which can pave the way for really substantial change.

-So that’s the background.
-Now here’s how to be your own coach around this.
+Now here’s how to be your own coach.

 Think of an area of your life that’s important to you.
 It might be family, work, friends, health, or anything else that matters to you.
 It can be an area in which things overall are going well or in which things in general aren’t going so well.